big-data-vls/labs/day-2/spark-lab2/README.md

-# Spark Lab 2 - Partions
+# Spark Lab 2 - Partitions

 1. Launch an EMR cluster with hive and spark applications ( skip this step if emr is already running )